 - Provide effective targeted feedback to the ECT and Induction Tutor including;

 - Working collaboratively with the ECT and other colleagues involved in the ECT’s induction within the same school/college to help ensure the ECT receives a high-quality ECF-based induction programme;

 - Provide, or broker, effective support including phase or subject specific coaching/modelling;

 - Take prompt, appropriate action if an ECT appears to be having difficulties.

 - Where applicable, participate in ECF based training

 The DfE has provided some ECF and induction myth buster information for mentors (not tutors) which you may find useful

 Appropriate Body for Induction...

-Appropriate bodies have a key quality assurance role in the induction process providing support and monitoring to schools, colleges and ECTs, ultimately making the final decision as to whether an ECT has met all of the teaching standards required to successfully complete induction or an extension to the induction period is required.
+Appropriate bodies have a key quality assurance role in the induction process providing support and monitoring to schools, colleges and ECTs, and following recommendation from the head/principal, ultimately making the final decision as to whether an ECT has met all of the teacher standards required to successfully complete induction or an extension to the induction period is required.